Debashis26/Training/Assignment.md

 Test
 ----
- **Here in this example, this program will pass in some tests but with some tests, it will fail. **
+ **Here in this example, this program will pass in some tests but with some tests, it will fail **

 DRY
 ---
 ** In this program, we write the print statement several times and every time it is performing the same task.
-So it is against the 2nd rule of simple design. **
+So it is against the 2nd rule of simple design **

 Express Intent
 --------------